xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 ## 8K-MPA-4D

 This MPA can power high bandwidth uplink capacity provisioning and also does its best with digital coherent optics (DCO) in Routed Optical networking.
-All ports supports inline MACSec and Class C timing
+All ports supports inline MACSec and Class C timing on native ports.

 ![4d.png]({{site.baseurl}}/images/4d.png)